Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Empirical Validation

-For a deeper validation of the EMCC we consider a benchmark of random models and data.
-First, we use the Erd\"os-R\'enyi scheme to uniformly sample directed acyclic graphs.
-Parentless nodes are regarded as exogenous variables and the other ones as Boolean endogenous variables.
+We use the Erd\"os-R\'enyi scheme to uniformly sample directed acyclic graphs.
+Parentless nodes are regarded as exogenous variables and the other ones as Boolean endogenous ones.
 SEs and exogenous cardinalities are obtained by sampling (without replacement) the deterministic relations between each endogenous variable and its endogenous parents, letting the states of the exogenous parents index the relations with $|\Omega_U|\leq 64$ for each $U\in\bm{U}$.
-On such a PSCM, we sample the `ground-truth' chances $\hat{\bm{\theta}}_{\bm{U}}$, thus obtaining an FSCM.
-We consequently sample an observational dataset $\mathcal{D}^{(1)}$ from the FSCM.
-Assuming the endogenous variables $\bm{V}:=(V_1,\ldots,V_n)$ sorted in a topological order, we perform an intervention on $V_1$, considering, in order, both its possible values so as to simulate a randomised controlled trial.
-Let $\mathcal{D}^{(2)}$ be the dataset sampled from such a post-interventional model.
-In our experiments we take $N^{(1)}:=1000$ and $N^{(2)}:=2N^{(1)}$ so as to simulate the effect of unbalanced data.
-Note that we occasionally increase those starting sizes (in a proportional way) in case $M$-compatibility fails; we never sample more than $5500$ records though.
-We run Algorithm \ref{alg:cem} with $r=100$, at most, on the original PSCM with: ($O$) the observational dataset only, ($I$) the interventional dataset only, and ($O+I$) the two of them together.
-As a query we consider, for all the three cases, the PNS obtained by taking $V_1$ as cause and $V_n$ as effect.
-As we only cope with $M$-compatible data, the bounds for $\mathrm{PNS}_{O+I}$ should be included in those of both $\mathrm{PNS}_{I}$ and $\mathrm{PNS}_{O}$.
-To evaluate the average shrink induced by one study on the other we compute the ratio between the length $L_{O+I}$ of the interval of $PNS_{O+I}$ and the ones for single studies.
-We only consider queries that remain unidentifiable even if all the data are available, whence $L_{O+I}>0$.

-This is done on a benchmark of 130 models with sizes ranging from 5 to 15 nodes.
-In Figure~\ref{fig:exp} (left) we can see that the shrink is noticeable in both cases, the average values being $13\%$ if the observational data are added to the interventional ones and $18\%$ in the opposite setup.
-The asymmetry appears to be explained by the presence of unbalanced data, as randomised data weigh more than observational ones in the integration; this is also a double-check about the fact that the EMCC correctly takes into account the relative sizes of multiple data.
-Interestingly, the observational data lead to a shrink of 13\% even though they are half in size of the randomised ones.
-This is remarkable given that observational data are often regarded as little valuable in comparison to randomised ones.
-Joining them with SCMs turns them into valuable data too.

-Since our EMCC provides an inner approximation of the true bounds, we use in addition the credibility intervals derived in \citet{zaffalon2022} to estimate the probability $P_{0.1}$ that increasing the length of our interval by 10\% at each extreme would allow us to cover the true interval.
-Figure~\ref{fig:exp} (right) shows the average values of these probabilities for two increasing values of $r$.
-EMCC achieves good credibility even with relatively few runs.
+From such a PSCM $M$ we sample the \emph{ground-truth} chances, thus obtaining FSCM $M^*$.
+Overall we generate $220$ models with $|\bm{V}|$ ranging from $5$ to $17$.